chenhongshen/HVMN/README.md

 ### How to get JD Customer Service corpus?
 Signed the following copyright announcement with your name and organization.
-Then mail to chenhongshen#jd.com or renzhaochun#jd.com to access the corpus.
+Then mail to chenhongshen#jd.com ('#'->'@') to access the corpus.

 Or,
 complete the form online(https://goo.gl/forms/9t4eKakWUAM1Z2192), we will send you the corpus by e-mail when approved.

+### Hiring
+We are hiring long-term and short-term highly self-motivated research interns focusing on natural language processing, dialogue systems, structured sequence labeling, etc. Send me your CV if you are interested (chenhongshen#jd.com or mailme#chenhongshen.cn).

 ### Copyright